-Applications

 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2003.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2008.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1186 1778 854 1282 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list? \Box Yes 🗌 No If yes, please answer the questions below for fall 2003 admissions:

-Number of qualified applicants placed on waiting list 96 Number accepting a place on the waiting list 96 Number of wait-listed students admitted 45
+Total first-time, first-year (freshman) men who applied2271 Total first-time, first-year (freshman) women who applied3885 Total first-time, first-year (freshman) men who were admitted1763 Total first-time, first-year (freshman) women who were admitted3104 Total full-time, first-time, first-year (freshman) men who enrolled297 Total part-time, first-time, first-year (freshman) men who enrolled0 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes No If yes, please answer the questions below for fall 2008 admissions: Number of qualified applicants offered a place on waiting list1181 Number accepting a place on the waiting listNA Number of wait-listed students admitted664 Is yo our waiting list ranked?
+NO If yes, do you release that information to students?
+Do you release that information to school counselors?
+High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students? ☐ Require ☐ Recommend ☐ Neither require nor recommend

-Admission Requirements

-C3.
-High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted

-High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-Require -- ---------

-Recommend

-Neither require nor recommend